Current Students

 Advisor: Brian Mustanski, PhD

 Bio: Chris received a BS in Psychology from the University of Maryland, College Park in 2018 and an MA in Adolescent Chemistry Education from Relay Graduate School of Education in 2021.
 Prior to Northwestern, Chris designed and taught university English courses in Leticia, Colombia through The Fulbright Program, and high school chemistry in Bronx, NY.
-The advent of the COVID-19 pandemic heavily influenced his decision to pivot to medicine, and after 3 years teaching, he joined the MD/PhD program at Feinberg School of Medicine and the Institute for Sexual and Gender Minority Health & Wellbeing (ISGMH).
+The advent of the COVID-19 pandemic heavily influenced his decision to pivot to medicine, and after 3 years teaching, he joined the MD/PhD program at Feinberg School of Medicine and the Impact Institute.
 He is broadly interested in LGBTQIA2S+ [children's] health, policy, and education.
-Long-term he would like to use his clinical and research training primarily to inform local and federal legislation that govern how racial, sexual, and gender minorities can/not navigate healthcare spaces.
-His (evolving) clinical interests include pediatrics, infectious disease, and microbiology.
+Long-term he would like to use his clinical and research training primarily to inform local and federal legislation that govern how racial, sexual, and gender minorities navigate healthcare spaces.
+His (evolving) clinical interests include pediatrics, emergency medicine, infectious disease, and microbiology.
+His current graduate research leverages the RADAR study, a long-running multilevel assessment of risk and protective factors for HIV transmission and substance use, to explore barriers and facilitators of substance use disclosure in clinical settings among SGM patients.

 Peter Graffy